Why Are Sleeping Positions Important for Scoliosis?

 (Worst) Sleeping on your stomach

-Dr. Raymond Hall is a chiropractic physician who focuses on wellness and sleep, and was also voted The Top Chiropractor in California for 2015 and 2016 by the International Association of Healthcare Providers.
+Dr. Raymond Hall was voted The Top Chiropractor in California for 2015 and 2016 by the International Association of Healthcare Providers.
 First and foremost, Dr. Hall recommends to avoid sleeping on your stomach if you have scoliosis.
 He states that sleeping on your stomach can “push the natural curvature of the spine out of the alignment and into the abnormal scoliosis curve,” which can lead to increased back and neck pain, among other symptoms.

 (Worst) Sleeping on the floor